A Complete Guide to Visiting Lopburi Sunflower Fields from Bangkok

-Whenever I saw beautiful photos of flower fields on Instagram, they were almost always taken in Europe — from the purple dreaminess of lavender fields in France to the explosive colors of tulip fields in the Netherlands… I almost thought that flower fields only existed in Europe.
+Whenever I saw beautiful photos of flower fields on Instagram, they were almost always taken in Europe — from the vast purple fields of lavender in France to the explosive colors of rows and rows of tulips in the Netherlands… I almost thought that flower fields only existed in Europe.
 Or at least, in countries where it’s not summer all year long.

 Until one day — when a friend of mine, who’s a better ‘location scout’ than myself, told me about a little province in Thailand called Lopburi.